 Components they use are sourced from both local and international suppliers to ensure they are of high quality, and it allows them to meet market demands.

-Give Taste of the Wild wet cat food if:
+Give wet cat food if:

 - Your kitty doesn’t drink enough water.
 Wet cat food contains 60% more water compared to kibble.
 This ensures that your kitty stays hydrated.
 Dehydration in felines, like other mammals, can result in kidney failure and other health issues.